There are now many excellent English sparkling wines to choose from!

 In your search for great bubbles, don’t miss out on the opportunity to taste some of the elegant English sparkling wines that are becoming easier to find.
 I have reviewed a number in the past – Bolney Bubbly Brut, Nyetimber Cuvee Cherie, Nyetimber Classic Cuvee, Chapel Down Kit’s Coty Blanc de Blancs, and English Oak.

-Here are five more that you can add to the list that of English sparkling wines you should be drinking:
+Here are some more that you can add to the list that of English sparkling wines you should be drinking:

 Hambledon Classic Cuvee £28